Rebecca Bliss1,2,3,4

 b.
 July 1874, d.
 September 1961

 Katherine Duross was born in July 1874 in Missouri.
 She was the daughter of James and Ellen Jane (Gallagher) Duross.3,2,4 She married Thomas Patton Adams, son of Brig.
-General John Adams and Georgiana McDougall, before 1908.1,5 Her death date has not been found.
-She died in St. Louis, Missouri.
-Katherine Duross was buried on 18 September 1961 in Calvary Cemetery, St. Louis, Missouri, Section 15 Lot 78; Find A Grave Memorial# 45652969.6
+General John Adams and Georgiana McDougall, before 1908.1,5 Katherine Duross died in September 1961 in St. Louis, Missouri, at age 87.
+She was buried on 18 September 1961 in Calvary Cemetery, St. Louis, Missouri, Section 15 Lot 78; Find A Grave Memorial# 45652969.6,7

 Katherine also went by the nickname Kitty.2 She appeared on the 1900 Federal census of St. Louis, Missouri, enumerated 8 June 1900 in the household of her father James Duross..4 She and Thomas Patton Adams appeared on the 1910 Federal census of St. Louis, Missouri, enumerated 25 April 1910.
-Their children Jane Duross and Georgiana McDougal were listed as living with them.7 Katherine Duross and Thomas Patton Adams appeared on the 1920 Federal census of St. Louis, Missouri, at Ward 28, enumerated 6 January 1920.
-Their children Georgiana McDougal and Jane Duross were listed as living with them.8 Katherine Duross appeared on the 1930 Federal census of San Diego, San Diego County, California enumerated 12 April 1930.
-Her children Georgiana McDougal and Jane Duross were listed as living with her.3
+Their children Jane Duross and Georgiana McDougal were listed as living with them.8 Katherine Duross and Thomas Patton Adams appeared on the 1920 Federal census of St. Louis, Missouri, at Ward 28, enumerated 6 January 1920.
+Their children Georgiana McDougal and Jane Duross were listed as living with them.9 Katherine Duross appeared on the 1930 Federal census of San Diego, San Diego County, California enumerated 12 April 1930.
+Her children Georgiana McDougal and Jane Duross were listed as living with her.3 Katherine Duross appeared on the 1940 Federal census of San Diego, San Diego County, California, enumerated 16 April 1940.
+Her daughter Jane Duross was listed as living with her.10

 Children of Katherine Duross and Thomas Patton Adams